Reactive Programming: What & Why? — Part IV: The eCommerce Integration Case

 After watching 100s of companies launch eCommerce Integrations and App, a pattern started to emerge.
 Most companies went through the same phases and many did the same mistakes or faced the same problems throughout their journey.
 Understand your Target Market Identify your target market and conduct market research to understand their needs and preferences.
 This…

-The Ever-Growing Importance of eCommerce Connectivity
+The Ever-Growing Importance of Multi-Channel Sales via eCommerce Connectivity

 Expanding to multi-channel sales is critical in eCommerce.
 Selling across different platforms results in as much as 3X the engagement as selling on a single channel.
 Multi-channel sales rely on synchronized data so it requires each eCommerce platform to communicate with each other in as close to real time as possible.
 Check out this Anchor…

-Essential B2B SaaS KPIs to Follow
+Essential & Actionable B2B SaaS KPIs to Follow

 5 Customer Acquisition Channels for B2B Apps

-Check out this concise article on the Shoffi blog on five principal customer acquisition channels for B2B apps.
-As I mentioned on previous emails, the B2B SaaS market is getting more and more sophisticated and its not getting any easier out there.
-More and more apps are competing every day to attract the most traffic.…
+Check out this concise article on five principal customer acquisition channels for B2B apps.
+As we mentioned previously, theWinning in the B2B SaaS Market B2B SaaS market is getting more and more sophisticated and it’s not getting any easier out there.
+More and more apps are competing every day to attract the most traffic.
+If…